-While for most people the blur $\rightarrow$ A $\rightarrow$ AC linkage (and the role of blur cues) is of little importance and the role of disparity $\rightarrow$ C $\rightarrow$ CA linkage is strong, this is not always the case.
+While for most people the blur $\rightarrow A \rightarrow AC$ linkage (and the role of blur cues) is of little importance and the role of disparity $\rightarrow C \rightarrow CA$ linkage is strong, this is not always the case.
 And it may be one reason why orthoptists, ophthalmologists and optometrists may ascribe more importance to accommodative vergence than is true for the general population.
-A major factor which has emerged from our research is that there are many different "styles" by which people can drive their near responses.
+A major factor which has emerged from our research is that there are many different 'styles' by which people can drive their near responses.
 Although most people use disparity as their main cue, there are others who do use blur, and this blur response can lead to a strabismus.
 For them, the blur $\rightarrow$ A $\rightarrow$ AC linkage is more highly weighted.
-Children with accommodative esotropias seem to be such "blur people".
-We have evidence that there are different blurand disparity-biased styles which we can detect in our lab and which correlate with a wide range of specific clinical diagnoses in heterophoria, intermittent strabismus, refractive error and accommodation/convergence anomalies.
-We hypothesise that there may also be

-"proximity people", for example in non-binocular strabismus where proximal cues could remain influential beyond early infancy.
-It appears that it may be just as, or more, important to know an individual's (or clinical group's) style, as to measure any "ratios", and our model goes much further to explain clinical characteristics that we meet.
-For a detailed discussion of this see Horwood & Riddell (2014).
+Children with accommodative esotropias seem to be such 'blur people'.
+We have evidence that there are different blur- and disparity-biased styles which we can detect in our laboratory and which correlate with a wide range of specific clinical diagnoses in heterophoria, intermittent strabismus, refractive error and accommodation/convergence anomalies.
+We hypothesise that there may also be 'proximity people', for example in non-binocular strabismus where proximal cues could remain influential beyond early infancy.
+It appears that it may be just as, or more, important to know an individual's (or clinical group's) style as to measure any 'ratios', and our model goes much further to explain clinical characteristics that we meet.
+For a detailed discussion of this see Horwood and Riddell.

-We suggest that the more even weighting of clue use in middle infancy may provide a mechanism for the development of these differences in style between individuals and between clinical diagnoses.
-It would allow different styles to emerge during the critical periods of visual development, based on the best cues an infant has available at the time.
-If stereopsis emerges normally, the most accurate and efficient disparity $\rightarrow$ C $\rightarrow$ CA "normal" pattern develops.
-But if stereopsis does not emerge normally, perhaps due to minor brain insults as are common in prematurity, a family history of BV defects, or is degraded by anisometropia or suppression, then the "next best" cue may be adopted, leading to a child developing stronger weighting to blur or proximal cues, and weaker fusional vergence.
+We suggest that the more even weighting of cue use in middle infancy may provide a mechanism for the development of these differences in style between individuals and between clinical diagnoses.11 It would allow different styles to emerge during the critical periods of visual development, based on the best cues an infant has available at the time.
+If stereopsis emerges normally, the most accurate and efficient dispari $ty \rightarrow C \rightarrow CA$ 'normal' pattern develops.
+But if stereopsis does not emerge normally, perhaps due to minor brain insults as are common in prematurity, or a family history of binocular vision defects, or if stereopsis is degraded by anisometropia or suppression, then the 'next-best' cue may be adopted, leading to a child developing stronger weighting to blur or proximal cues, and weaker fusional vergence.
 Refractive error, especially superable hypermetropia, would aggravate this because it provides a greater-than-normal blur cue.
-This might explain why plus lenses change angles in some strabismus patients, but not those of non-strabismic people
+This might explain why plus lenses change angles in some strabismus patients but not those of non-strabismic people.

-How could thinking "Convergence Accommodation" rather than "Accommodative Convergence" affect clinical issues?
+How could thinking 'convergence accommodation' rather than 'accommodative convergence' affect clinical issues?

-If you accept that disparity drives both vergence and accommodation more than blur does, many clinical findings can be explained in a very different way from conventional clinical thinking.
+If it is accepted that disparity drives both vergence and accommodation more than blur does, many clinical findings can be explained in a very different way from conventional clinical thinking.
 Our research is all pointing in this alternative direction.
 In some diagnoses we only have predictions, while in others we have stronger evidence.